lm3267/masa-exam-leonid/README.md

 8. **What is the correct pair of a protocol and the port for secure HTTP communication?** *=> 2 points*
  - [ ] HTTP:80
  - [ ] HTTPS:80
- - [ ] HTTPS:443
+ - [x] HTTPS:443
  - [ ] HTTP:443

 9. **What is a trigger?** *=> 2 points*
- - [ ] Trigger is a piece of code executed by the database engine whenever some action is performed on a database object like tables, view, etc.
+ - [x] Trigger is a piece of code executed by the database engine whenever some action is performed on a database object like tables, view, etc.
  - [ ] Trigger is a method that is called JS/TS environment whenever a certain event is fired to complete an asynchronous code execution
  - [ ] Trigger is a processing being performed right after the merge of a code to main branch in order to run a build for the system
  - [ ] Trigger is the mechanism by which the router is sending its data to the controller in nodejs server

 10. **Why would you use the JWT token? (more than a single answer can be selected)** *=> 2 points*
- - [ ] JWT tokens are encrypted
+ - [x] JWT tokens are encrypted
  - [ ] It's a more secure way of handling authentication and authorization data than username and password
- - [ ] JWT tokens are signed and this signature can be verified uniquely
+ - [x] JWT tokens are signed and this signature can be verified uniquely
  - [ ] All answers are correct

 ## Section B: Please, explain the following terms the best way you can *=> 22 points*

 11. **Authentication & Authorization** *=> 7 points*
+Authentication is a process, where the system understands who the user is.
+Authorization is a process, where the system understands what the user can access (basically determening the user's role in the system).

 12. **Stored procedure** *=> 3 points*
+It is an SQL function, that you can reuse in your code.

 13. **Git rebase** *=> 4 points*
+It is a process of moving a couple of commits to a new commit.

 14. **Generics** *=> 4 points*
+This is a type of structure, that can be used by other structures and they will share the features, that are implemented in a generic structure.

 15. **Middleware** *=> 4 points*
+It is a software, that is in between the applications and the operating system.

 ## Part II: Practice on paper *=> 45 points*